E-commerce 10 min read

 Where to start?

-While you can fix issues easily in Google Merchant Center, you might find it faster to correct the problems at the source: your e-commerce website.
+While you can fix Google Shopping problems and other issues easily in Google Merchant Center, you might find it faster to correct them at the source: your e-commerce website.
 Luckily, most businesses use WooCommerce, Shopify or even Wix nowadays, and these platforms are all easy to use.
 We suggest looking at each problem individually and seeing what’s quickest and simplest for you, but also sustainable and scalable.

 Here’s a list of where you can fix the issues you’re seeing in Google Merchant Center: